wolframkriesing/site-stitcher/content/blog-posts/2021/01/28-testjssummit-day1/index.md

 Yep, contract tests, this is the thing we want between parts of our system.

-Ok, I realize the integration tests things like *-testing-library is a different flight level to what pact.io and the thing Matt talked about.
+Ok, I realize the integration tests things like *-testing-library is a different flight level to what pact.io and the integration tests Matt talked about.

+Matt says it "End to End Testing means too many things".
+Where does contract testing fits in the test pyramid?
+It's rather close to a unit test Matt says.
+On the provider side it sits more in the middle of the pyramid.
+"They are closer to unit tests, but they still run through a couple layers".
+"Contract tests removes tests from the end-to-end test."
+Matt says in the Q&As.